PopGoesTheWza/swgoh-tb-sheets/README.md

 - [Spreadsheet template](https://docs.google.com/spreadsheets/d/17aFVEsOPe-HzoOZm0UizCSEbkc7fS_-4uCETRxkUxLw/edit?usp=sharing)

 ## Getting Started

+- Make sure you have installed a recent version of [Node.js](https://nodejs.org/en/)
+- install Clasp and TypeScript `npm install -g @google/clasp typescript`
+- clone this project and edit `.clasp.json` with the scriptId of your copy of the Spreadsheet template (see above)

 The `src` directory contains the bundled code that is pushed as Google Apps Script into the Google speadsheet.

 ## Build your own copy